junesdreyfus/Mod_Jam_Junes_CART_253/frogfrogfrog/frogfrogfrog/ideas.md

 -countdown to the remaning number of flies----->CHECK

+-GHOST FLY ---------->CHECK

+-freezeframe when you hit something ----->Check

 -Add a starting state (introduction to fly gobbling, maybe by a fly taunting the player)

 -Add an ending state (guilttripping the fly gobbler preferably)